Everything You Need To Know About Leg Cramps

 Leg cramps are sudden, intense muscle contractions that can strike without warning, causing sharp pain and discomfort.
 Often occurring at night or during physical activity, they can affect anyone at any age.
 While usually harmless, frequent leg cramps can disrupt sleep and daily routines.
-Understanding the causes, symptoms, and potential treatments can help manage and prevent these painful episodes, improving overall comfort and mobility.
+It’s important to understand the causes, symptoms, and potential treatments to help manage and prevent these painful episodes, improving overall comfort and mobility.

 What Causes Leg Cramps?

-Leg cramps, also known as charley horses, are involuntary muscle contractions that can cause intense pain in the legs.
+Leg cramps are involuntary muscle contractions that can cause intense pain in the legs.
 They often occur at night and can disrupt sleep.
 While the exact cause of leg cramps is not fully understood, several factors are believed to contribute to their occurrence, including:

 Nerve Compression